If you have a few days free while in Edinburgh, you can visit the villages and attractions in Fife.

 From humble beginnings in Dunfermline, he read books and took chances to become one of the richest men in the world.

-He built 2,509 public and university libraries between 1883 and 1929, with the first being constructed in Dunfermline, giving back to the town he was born in.
+Between 1883 and 1929, he built 2,509 public and university libraries, the first of which was constructed in Dunfermline, giving back to the town he was born in.

 The Museum includes the cottage where he was born, furnished as it was nearly 200 hundred years ago as the weaver’s cottage, complete with a loom downstairs, as that was his father’s trade.

-This is another free museum and well worth the visit.
-You can learn so much about Andrew’s life through the collections giving you an insight into the family man and philanthropist he was.
+This is another free museum that is well worth visiting.
+The collections give you an insight into Andrew’s life as a family man and philanthropist.

 Hours